List of Peep Show characters: Big Suze

-Big Suze lived with Jez in a flat (which he nostalgically refers to as the "love shack") for around a year and a half, prior to the start of the first series of the show.
+(s3–7) Portrayed by Sophie Winkleman, Big Suze lived with Jez in a flat (which he nostalgically refers to as the "love shack") for around a year and a half, prior to the start of the first series of the show.
 She is occasionally mentioned from series 1 but does not make an appearance until her introduction as a major supporting character in the third series.
 Suze is posh and is an actress, but between roles works as a waitress in a café.
 Jez is desperate to get back together with her, and although they reunite briefly, she later leaves him for Alan Johnson.
 Her nickname comes from her being tall.
 Her appearance in the third series was intended for Nancy, but Rachel Blanchard was unavailable.
 During series 6, her relationship with Johnson is troubled, leading to their breakup in series 7, and her throwing a separate New Year's Eve party, resulting in Johnson relapsing into drinking alcohol.

 Minor characters

 April Danecroft

-(Catherine Shepherd, s2 & 9).
-A Dartmouth University student and shoe salesgirl who, Mark remarks, "has the magical combination of beauty and low self-esteem".
+(Catherine Shepherd, s2 & 9) A Dartmouth University student and shoe salesgirl who, Mark remarks, "has the magical combination of beauty and low self-esteem".
 Mark pretends to be doing the same course as her at Dartmouth in order to meet her there.
 He fails in his attempt to have casual sex with her.
 She returns in s9 as a successful historian and is unhappily married to boring middle-aged historian Angus.
 She has a fling with Mark.

 Gerard Matthew

-(Jim Howick, s4–8).
-Mark's colleague at JLB, and later, his rival for Dobby's affections.
+(Jim Howick, s4–8) Mark's colleague at JLB, and later, his rival for Dobby's affections.
 He has health problems which sometimes result in a need for a tube up his nose.
 He has similar interests to Dobby – including MMORPGs and live action roleplay.
 Mark considers himself socially superior to him.
 In s7, he and Mark form The Dobby Club, an organisation of two who are committed to breaking Dobby up from her boyfriend Simon, deciding that the matter of which of them gets to date her if they succeed can be resolved afterwards.
 Each would readily betray the other if it meant getting what he wanted.
 Gerard dies of flu in the first episode of s8.

 Gail Huggins

-(Emily Bruni, s6-8).
-Elena's long-term girlfriend, a member of Mensa and a musician.
+(Emily Bruni, s6–8) Elena's long-term girlfriend, a member of Mensa and a musician.
 She manages a Mexican restaurant, hiring Mark until she fires him shortly afterward in s7.
 In s8, she campaigns to be chairman of the freehold committee in Apollo House.

 Simon

-(Mathew Baynton, s7 & 8).
-Dobby's boyfriend for part of s7.
+(Mathew Baynton, s7 & 8) Dobby's boyfriend for part of s7.
 During s8, Simon tries to get Dobby back after she reveals she is going to move in with Mark.